Stretch Reflex And Inverse Stretch Reflex

 4. Alpha Motor Neuron Inhibition: The inhibitory interneuron then inhibits the alpha motor neuron of the same muscle that was originally contracting.
 This reduces the muscle's contraction force.

 5. Antagonist Muscle Activation: The afferent neuron also sends a signal to excite the alpha motor neuron of the antagonist muscle, causing it to contract.
-This helps to further reduce the tension in the original muscle The details matter here..
+This helps to further reduce the tension in the original muscle And that's really what it comes down to..

-6. Muscle Relaxation: The reduced activation of the alpha motor neuron leads to relaxation of the muscle attached to the stimulated Golgi tendon organ Worth knowing..
+6. Muscle Relaxation: The reduced activation of the alpha motor neuron leads to relaxation of the muscle attached to the stimulated Golgi tendon organ.

 Real-World Examples of the Inverse Stretch Reflex